Home » Water Quality » Tap Water » 10 Countries With The Cleanest Water Ranked (Best and Worst)

 Access to clean drinking water is a luxury many countries don’t have.
 Countries with clean water typically enforce stricter regulations while ensuring proper infrastructure and adequate sanitation facilities to process and decontaminate water.

 Unfortunately, poor countries often don’t have access to those things.
-So, if you plan to travel, check your destination’s water quality.
-Then, if necessary, be prepared to purchase bottled water or boil your own.
+So, if you plan to travel, regularly check your destination’s local water quality reports.
+Then, if necessary, be prepared to purchase bottled water or use the most convenient water treatment method.

 We HATE spam.
 Your e-mail will never sold or shared!